abcd-j/old-website/content/partners.de.md

 ---
-title: "About"
+title: "Partners"
 menu: "main"
 weight: 1
 ---

-## Verbundprojekt: Accessing Behavior for Clinical Data and Joint usage (ABCD-J)
-### Eine Plattform für Verhaltensmarker der digitalen Neuromedizin in NRW

-The ABCD-J research community project is a collaboration between five research institutions in the German state of North Rhine-Westphalia: University Clinic RWTH Aachen, University Clinic Bonn, University Clinic Köln, University Clinic Düsseldorf and Research Centre Jülich.
+[Pending translation] The ABCD-J research community project is a collaboration between five research institutions in the German state of North Rhine-Westphalia: University Clinic RWTH Aachen, University Clinic Bonn, University Clinic Köln, University Clinic Düsseldorf and Research Centre Jülich.
 The overarching goal of ABCD-J is to